-The solvency position of the company remains strong with a Solvency Capital Requirement, ('SCR') of €16,149,335 and Own Funds of €35,415,658, at 31 December 2019, generating an SCR ratio of 219% and a Minimum Capital Requirement ratio of 508%.
+The solvency position of the company remains strong with a Solvency Capital Requirement, ('SCR') of €17.0M and Own Funds of €41.9M, at 31 December 2020, thus having an SCR ratio of 246% and a Minimum Capital Requirement ratio of 619%.

 The company is well positioned to proceed on its journey seeking out profitable growth in line with its strategy.
 In addition to organic growth in markets where it currently operates, prudent growth that is in line with predetermined objectives is being sought in other EU jurisdictions.
-During 2018 the Company started operations in Greece under the freedom of services regime and after twenty-one months of activity in the Greek Motor market we are pleased to report that the desired traction has been achieved and GWP stood at €5,000,000 for the period ended 31 December 2019.